MatteoMeil/node-native-printer/README.md

 ```
 npm install node-native-printer --save
 ```

+You will be prompted for selecting edge backend based on installed packages that contains the word "edge".
+If you wish to enter manually the name of edge backend package, select `Not listed` and type it manually.

+#### Flags (Windows only)
+   * `-p` or `--production`: to be used when packaging with (i.e.) electron-builder.
+It will skip prompting for edge backend and will take correctly the dll path needed for windows.<br>
+      **Note** that `-p` flag require that edge backend has been specified during installation.

 ## Usage
 First of all you need to require the module inside your app this way: